-Magnum nominee, Iranian Newsha Tavakolian has been photographing her home country for two decades.
-Her nuanced work in the country culminates to provide a broad, authored perspective on everyday life in the country.
-To accompany her edit of her recent Iranian work, Tavakolian discusses the changes she has observed, which have inspired her work over the past two decades.
+Magnum photographer, Newsha Tavakolian has been photographing her homecountry of Iran for more than two decades.
+Her nuanced work in the country culminates to provide a broad, authored perspective on everyday life.
+Here, to accompany the following edit of her work made in the nation, Tavakolian discusses the changes she has observed over time, which have influenced and inspired her work.

 You are Iranian by birth; when did you start photographing Iran?
 Can you describe the political situation at the time?